-This year I am prepping to participate in the Student Research Competition at SIGDOC 2018.
-My project aims to understand the context, motivations, and implications of video game modifications.
+During SIGDOC 2018 I participated in the Student Research Competition sponsored by Microsoft and ACM.
+My project aimed to understand the context, motivations, and implications of video game modifications.

 Mods are ways of extending and altering officially released game content.

-Below, my poster walks through some of the bullet points of this examination.
-After surveying the top 50 mods for the video game Skyrim I found 3 popular mods which boasted over 500 dependent mod each.
+Below, my poster walks through some of my key takeaways.
+After surveying the top 50 mods for the video game Skyrim I found 3 popular mods which boasted over 500 “dependent mods” each.

 Dependent mods are mods which require at least one other mod to be installed in order to function.

-The biggest common thread between these three mods, which are responsible for hundreds of secondary mods, are that they all affect UI and character creation options.
+The most remarkable thread between these three mods, which are each responsible for hundreds of secondary mods, was that they all affect the UI and character creation options of the game.

 SkyUI – “Elegant, PC-friendly interface mod with many advanced features.”
 Nexusmods.com.